Cabiyari

 - Future Challenges

-- Challenges include preserving cultural identity amidst globalization and ensuring sustainable economic opportunities for future generations.
+- Challenges include maintaining cultural identity amidst globalization and environmental threats.

 - Youth Employment Trends